Query Efficiency

 ORDER BY

-In the above, the nested query effectively requests all the columns between two dates, then gets the first 10,000 rows and passes this to the top Select statement for processing.
-This second statement runs another filter, where countryCode=4, on the data.
+In the above, the nested query requests all the columns between two dates, then gets the first 10,000 rows and passes this to the top SELECT statement for processing.
+The top statement then runs another filter, WHERE countryCode=4.

-If the dataset's width is a 100 columns wide this can cause a huge amount of data to be retrieved to start.
-A more optimal approach would be to name the columns in the nested query, move the predicate in the top query down to reduce the :
+If the dataset's width was 100 columns wide, this SELECT *could cause a huge amount of unused data to be retrieved.
+A better approach would be to name only the columns needed in the nested query and move the countrycode = 4predicate in the top query into the nested query for more efficiency:

 SELECT